GRAPHIC-Biden's immense economic challenge: Putting 10 million people back to work

 The crisis reversed those gains, in part because the closures of schools and child care centers left working mothers with a weaker support system.

-Some 2.5 million woman dropped out of the labor force during the pandemic, compared to 1.8 million men, according to data from the Labor Department.
+Some 2.5 million women dropped out of the labor force during the pandemic, compared to 1.8 million men, according to data from the Labor Department.

 Biden says he wants to help more women get back to work through policies that reopen schools safely and make childcare more affordable.